-Robert is 25 years old, but when he was 18 he got the notion to build a cabin on a small corner of our homestead property.
+Robert was born in 1990, but when he was 18 he got the notion to build a cabin on a small corner of our homestead property.
 What better way for a young man to grow in competence and stamina than to take on a project like this?
 I was all for it.
 There’s nothing like struggle and sweat and accomplishment to turn a boy into a man, and that’s one of the things the cabin project has done for Robert.

 Before you start thinking how rurally romantic all this is, let me remind you that the reality of romance is often just plain hard work and deprivation – at least in part.
-With labor underway right now expanding the cabin amid the scramble of all our other homestead work, Robert and Edyta are sleeping on mattresses on a floor in a place with no bathroom nor running water.
-They don’t have a kitchen of their own, but cook and eat and wash up with the rest of our extended family at the main homestead house.
+That happened several times for them, including when expanded the original cabin amid the scramble of all our other homestead work.
+Robert and Edyta spent plenty of time sleeping on mattresses on a floor in a place with no bathroom nor running water.
+They didn’t have a kitchen of their own for a while, but cooked, ate and washed up with the rest of our extended family at the main homestead house.
 Six days a week it’s work from 8am to 6pm – sometimes evenings, too.
-When the expanded cabin is finally ready to move into, it will be warm, bright, pretty, 800 square feet in size, and pretty-well paid for.
+When the expanded cabin was finally ready to move into, it was warm, bright, pretty, 800 square feet in size, and pretty-well paid for.

 So if building a mortgage-free life for isn’t a picnic, what’s the benefit?
 Why not just buy everything you want right away, funded by credit and live like normal people?